bonitasoft/bonita-doc/md/user-authentication-overview.md

 # User authentication overview

-This page describes how user authentication is achieved in Bonita BPM (running with default configuration).
+This page describes how user authentication is achieved in Bonita (running with default configuration).

 If you want to find out how to customize authentication refer to the dedicated documentation pages:

 * [LDAP server / Active Directory](active-directory-or-ldap-authentication.md)
 * [CAS single sign-on (SSO)](single-sign-on-with-cas.md)

-## Bonita BPM Portal authentication scenario
+## Bonita Portal authentication scenario

-To help understand how user authentication is performed, let's take a typical case where a user accesses the Bonita BPM Portal for the first time.
+To help understand how user authentication is performed, let's take a typical case where a user accesses the Bonita Portal for the first time.
 This scenario is the default (no LDAP authentication, nor CAS).

 ![user authentication](images/images-6_0/user_auth_schema_70.png)

-1. In a web browser, the user types the URL of Bonita BPM Portal (e.g. `http://localhost:8080/bonita`) that will initiate a HTTP request handled by the application server that delegates processing to the Bonita web application.
+1. In a web browser, the user types the URL of Bonita Portal (e.g. `http://localhost:8080/bonita`) that will initiate a HTTP request handled by the application server that delegates processing to the Bonita web application.